 We entered a darkened church for the First Mass of Easter.
-We then, like Mary Magdalene, experienced LUMEN CHRISTI - THE LIGHT OF CHRIST...we lighted a fire, the Paschal Candle, the rest of the candles...then the entire church.
+Then, like Mary Magdalene, we experienced LUMEN CHRISTI - THE LIGHT OF CHRIST...we lighted a fire, the Paschal Candle, the rest of the candles...then the entire church.
 Symbolizing the return of Jesus from the darkness of Good Friday, OUR personal path from darkness is now illuminated.

 We, of course, unlike Mary Magdalene, knew in advance, the events of today.
-To assume she was 'startled' would be the understatement of history!
-Her transition from hopelessness to joyous disbelief is instantaneous...she cannot comprehend what she found...IESUS...ALIVE!
+To say she was 'startled' would be the understatement of history!
+Her transition from hopelessness to joyous disbelief is instantaneous...she cannot comprehend what she found...JESUS...ALIVE!

 The Resurrection / Easter is the most perplexing of the events of Christianity...we can readily imagine the events leading TO Easter...we recreated them liturgically throughout Holy Week...by contrast, NOTHING we can experience or re-create matches Easter...that IS the very point.
-Imagine...what you want most and consider utterly impossible actually comes true!
+Imagine...what we want most and consider utterly impossible actually comes true!

-We can readily relate to and recount the specifics of Holy Week...people who were in Jerusalem saw them gave eyewitness records.
-While perhaps the topic of some conversation, the 'Jesus matter' it was likely regarded as just another execution during Passover.
-The death of Jesus was, at most, a routine event for the citizens of Jerusalem...it would not have "made the news"...
+We readily relate to and recount the specifics of Holy Week...people who were in Jerusalem saw them gave eyewitness records.
+While perhaps the topic of some conversation, the 'Jesus matter' was regarded as just another execution during Passover.
+The death of Jesus was, at most, a routine event for the citizens of Jerusalem...it would not have "made the Jerusalem Journal"...

-The return of Jesus, THE RESURRECTION is quite another matter.
+The return of Jesus, THE RESURRECTION, eventually became quite another matter...!

-For contemporary comment let us turn to that of another Mary...of her, wrote commentator George Weigel, Mary Flannery O'Connor, an exceptionally gifted Catholic writer, combined remarkable insight into the Creed with deep and unsentimental piety, unblinking realism about the Church vs the soul-withering acids of modern secularism.
+For 20C analysis let us turn to that of another whom, wrote contemporary Mary...of commentator George Weigel...Mary Flannery O'Connor, an exceptionally gifted Catholic writer, combined remarkable insight into the Creed with deep and unsentimental piety, unblinking realism about the Church vs the soul-withering acids of modern secularism.
 In her 39 years she created a treasure of commentary about our reality...O'Connor sensed ours is an age of cynicism - rejection of all religious and moral principles, often in the belief that life is meaningless.
-She understood the evangelical sterility of the smiley-face, cheap-grace, balloons-and-banners Catholicism that would become rampant shortly after her death.
-[1964]
+She understood the evangelical sterility of the cheap-grace, balloons-andsmiley-face, banners Catholicism that would become rampant shortly after her death.[1964]